The favourite car of the Maharajahs is making a comeback in India after half a century

 He already owns a 1937 Phantom 3, a 1934 seven-seater limousine and a 1992 Silver Spur 2.

-The new Phantom luxury car with electronically operated seats and plush interiors has a 6.75 litre, 12 cylinder engine with a top speed of 240 km (150 miles)/hour and it accelerates to 100km in 5.9 seconds.
+The new Phantom luxury car with electronically operated seats and plush interiors has a 6.75 litre, 12-cylinder engine with a top speed of 240 km (150 miles)/hour and it accelerates to 100km in 5.9 seconds.

 Concerns

-Six of Mr Poonawalla’s chauffeurs are receiving special training on how to drive and maintain the car from a Rolls Royce representative flown in from London to Mumbai (Bombay).
+Six of Mr Yohan Poonawalla’s chauffeurs are receiving special training on how to drive and maintain the car from a Rolls Royce representative flown in from London to Mumbai (Bombay).

 Even though there is a steep 107% duty on importing luxury cars into India, there has been some interest in the comeback of the Rolls Royce.